prachi-gulihar/Technical-writing-portfolio/READme.md

 Thank you for visiting, and feel free to reach out with any questions or collaboration opportunities!

-NOTE: PLEASE CLICK ON FILENAMES TO OPEN THEIR PREVIEW.
+NOTE: PLEASE CLICK ON THE FILE NAMES TO OPEN THEIR PREVIEW.